-Its vinifications occurs during a maceration of two weeks.
+Its vinification occurs during a maceration of two weeks.
 Its growth in traditional tuns for 10 months allows adding a more full-bodied and more complex structure to its typical fruitiness.

-Its colour is cherry red with purple reflections, of good intensity.
-The disk is bright, limpid and transparent.
-The wine shows youth.
+The robe is ruby red with purple highlights, of beautiful intensity.
+The disk is limpid, bright and transparent.
+The wine shows a pleasant youth.

 Technical sheet by M. Pascal Leonetti